EVPN-VXLAN Configuration

 Note: Leaf switches typically comprise the majority of switches in a fabric.
 Use SELECT ALL to catch all remaining leaf switches, when switch assignments containing smaller sets of switches are assigned first.

-Step 6 Scroll through the list of switches to verify role assignments to ensure successful configuration of the fabric.
+Step 6 Scroll through the list of switches to verify role assignments and ensure successful configuration of the fabric.
 After adding all switches to the fabric with the correct role, click APPLY.

 Step 7 Guided Setup displays the list of switches in the Maintenance > Switches window.
 Switch status should sync in a few seconds.
 Verify that all switches in the fabric are listed as HEALTHY in green.